zere11/itu-sdse-project-RGOFV/README.md

 │
 ├── pipeline.go # Dagger pipeline definition
 ├── requirements.txt # Python dependencies
-└── README.md # This file
+└── README.md # You are here!

 This is a **naive implementation**: